gavintreseder/pof/README_Old.md

 > > > pip install -r requirements.txt

+## Unit tests

+This package is distributed with unit tests to validate key functionality.
+The unit tests can be accessed from the test icon (it resembles a beaker) in the activity bar.
+If there are no tests visible in the test window than you will need to configure the test framework

 ### Configure the test framework

 The test framework can be configured from the command pallette ctrl + shift + p

-`Python: Configure Tests`

 > Python: Configure Tests
 > unittest
 > test
 > test\_\*.py

-Once configured, disover tests (refresh icon) to populate a list of tests for this project.
+Once configured, disover tests (refresh icon) to populate a list of tests for this project

-To execute the tests:
-- select the test icon in the activity bar (it resembles a beaker)
+### Run All Tests

-- Run all tests (the green double arrow in the top left corner)
+Run all tests (play icon) to confirm the installation has worked correctly.

-## Usage
+# Usage

-To run the interface, open the file main.py in the pof folder, and hit the play button at the top right hand corner of VS Code.

-After executing main.py, the application can be opened at http://127.0.0.1:8050/.
-Google chrome is the preferred browser.

-How to run the interface
-Known limitations
-How to use the interface (screenshot)

 ## Notebooks